projectdestination/app/README.md

 After this you are ready to commit your added files, the files you have not added will still remain until you stage and commit them.
 Run `git commit -m "<MY-VERY-DESCRIBING-COMMIT-MESSAGE>"` here you can describe more in detail what changes you have made.

 ### Pushing changes to your branch
-To push changes run `git push origin <MY-BRANCH-NAME>`.
+To push changes run `git push origin <YOUR-NAME>/<YOUR-VERY-DESCRIBING-BRANCH-NAME>`.
 Remember, pushing changes to master will put your changes in production.
 If you want to test your changes, use pull requests, creating a pull request will automatically create a stage app in Netlify.
+You can create a pull request by opening the branch here on github that contains your changes and click `Create Pull Request`